Stamps on Music

 close to 5,000 different stamps are listed!

-UK and Jack O'Hagan in Australia.
+in the UK and Jack O'Hagan in Australia.
 For completeness, the catalogue

 also covers Authors' copyright stamps from books (notably R.L.
 Stevenson),